theiterators/kebs-intellij/README.md

 Open plugin project in IntelliJ as usual.
 Sbt defines runtime configuration "kebs-intellij" which runs a new instance of IntelliJ with actual plugin code.

+## Known limitations

+ * Tagged types without a qualified name (e.g. local classes) are not supported by the plugin (although they are supported by kebs-meta).

 ## Resources

 Plugin code was influenced by [zio-intellij](https://github.com/zio/zio-intellij) project.